b-m-f/frontend_performance_blog_post/README.md

-# Repository to accompany blog post about frontend performance
+# frontend performance test

+Frontend part of the code that accompanies https://maximilianehlers.com/react-frontend-perfomance-monitoring/